Google warns 2 billion Chrome users - ExBulletin

 Google warns 2 billion Chrome users

-These hacks continue to follow the familiar pattern of Use-After-Free (UAF) exploits that make up the majority of attacks.
-Chrome was compromised about 30 times by UAF attacks from September to November, and now seven more could be added in December.
+The big news is that Chrome’s 16th zero-day hack doesn’t follow the previously established popular attack routes.
+It’s also important that Mojo is a component of Chromium.
+This means that other Chrome-based browsers such as Microsoft Edge, Amazon Silk, Brave, Opera and Samsung Internet may also be affected.

+Elsewhere, the pattern is predictable.
+The Use-After-Free (UAF) exploit has been the majority of Chrome attacks these days, with nearly 40 vulnerabilities using this method since September.
 A UAF vulnerability is a memory exploit that occurs when a pointer to memory cannot be cleared after a program has been released.

 Heap buffer overflow flaws are still a popular attack route.
 Memory on the heap, also known as heap smashing, is dynamically allocated and usually contains program data.
 Overflows can overwrite critical data structures, making them an ideal target for hackers.